hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 ## Model Fit

-&nbsp;&nbsp;&nbsp;The Figure below shows the overall fit of my model represented by the black dashed line with the indentity line overlayed with a gray dashed line.
+&nbsp;&nbsp;&nbsp;*Figure 4* below shows the overall fit of my model represented by the black dashed line with the indentity line overlayed with a gray dashed line.

 ![Figure 4](/images/y_yhat.png)

 The accuracy of the model was given by a cross-validated R-squared, in our case the model scored .885.
 This means the model was able to explain about 88.5% of the variance we see in obesity rates between countries.
 We can see the relative high degree of accuracy by the overlap between the identity line and my model's fitted line; they're nearly identical.

 &nbsp;&nbsp;&nbsp;Of course, my model is still far from perfect and in particular is limited by some of the asssumptions it makes.
-For example, countries which are wealthy and well educated are predicted to have higher obesity rates all else equal- but this is not universally the case.
-The figure below shows the residuals of my model's errors plotted against respective fitted values.
+For example, countries which are wealthy and well educated are predicted to have higher obesity rates all else equal- but this is not universally the case. *Figure 5* below shows the residuals of my model's errors plotted against respective fitted values.

 ![Figure 5](/images/resid_fitted.png)